fienvh/uit-documentatie/content/search_api_3/latest/searching/languages.md

 ## Incomplete translations

 Using either the URL parameter or advanced queries to filter by language\(s\), you might still get results that only have partial translations.
-This is because as soon as a single field is translated to a specific language, the whole document is considered to have a translation \(albeit an incomplete one\).
+This is because as soon as a single field (`name` or `description`) is translated to a specific language, the whole document is considered to have a translation in that specific language \(albeit an incomplete one\).

 If you require specific fields to be translated, you can search for those documents by using [advanced queries](../../reference/advanced-queries) to check for the existence of a field translation: